GrahamDumpleton-abandoned/mod_wsgi-docs/developer-guides/virtual-environments.rst

 followed and the application tested using the Pylons inbuilt web server.

-Once the application is ready for deployment under mod_wsgi, the instructions for :doc:`IntegrationWithPylons` would be followed.
+Once the application is ready for deployment under mod_wsgi, the instructions for :doc:`../integration-guides/pylons` would be followed.

 As an additional step however, the WSGI script file described in the